 St Arnaud, the gateway to Lake Rotoiti and Nelson Lakes National Park, is 75 km (1 hour) southwest of Nelson and 103 km (1 hr 15 min) west of Blenheim.
 St Arnaud Range Track begins at the eastern end of Kerr Bay on Lake Rotoiti.
-There is plenty of parking at the lake edge and next to the DOC campground.
+There is plenty of parking at the lake edge and next to the DOC campground (see Access tab above).
 You will see a large board with a map and times and distances of the various tracks in the area.

 St Arnaud Range Track begins at the car park at the eastern end of Kerr Bay, on Lake Rotoiti.
 The track start is signposted and there is a large information panel with a map and track information.
 There are several shorter loop walks (Bellbird Track, Honeydew Track and Loop Track) that split off from the main Lakehead Track, so pay attention to the signs indicating the turnoffs to St Arnaud Range.

 St Arnaud Range Track splits off to the left from Lakehead Track after 200 m, and then again from Honeydew Track after a further 300 m.
-The lower slopes of the range are forested in an attractive mix of silver and red beech with putaputaweta, lemonwood and other broadleaf species in the sub-canopy.
+The lower slopes of the range are forested in an attractive mix of silver and red beech, with putaputaweta, lemonwood and other broadleaf species in the sub-canopy.
 The track crosses a series of moraine terraces that indicate the advance and retreat cycles of the glacier that carved out the valley and the depression that the lake now fills.
-After 1.3 km of gentle climbing Loop Track splits to the right, (eventually linking back with Lakehead Track on the lake edge) and St Arnaud Range Track heads left across Borlase Stream (which is dry most of the time).
-The track continues to climb steadily through beech forest, making wide zig-zags across the spur.
-Take note of the interesting altitudinal stratification of the beech forest; red beech transitions to silver beech and then on to mountain beech, the latter becoming progressively more stunted toward the tree line.
-The spur the track climbs narrows with elevation; you will notice the zig-zags get narrower as you approach the tree line.
+After 1.3 km of gentle climbing Loop Track splits to the right, (eventually linking back with Lakehead Track on the lake edge) and St Arnaud Range Track heads left across the ephemeral Borlase Stream.
+The track zig-zags up a truncated spur; the zig-zags become progressively narrower as the tree line is approached.
+Take note of the altitudinal stratification of the beech forest; red beech transitions to silver beech and then to mountain beech.